-The Lower Colorado River Multi-Species Conservation Program is a comprehensive restoration program along the Colorado River through the states of Arizona, Nevada and California.
-The plan targets the restoration of natural habitat communities once prevalent along the river corridorriparian forests, marshes, and backwaters.
+The Lower Colorado River Multi-Species Conservation Program (LCR MSCP) is a comprehensive restoration program along the Colorado River through the states of Arizona, Nevada, and California.
+The plan targets the restoration of natural habitat communities once prevalent along the river corridor-riparian forests, marshes, and backwaters.
 The benefits of restoring natural communities go beyond providing critical habitat for native aquatic and terrestrial species.
 Creation of more than 8,000 acres of new habitat provides other environmental benefits including water quality improvements and greenhouse gas reduction.
-Through its financial contributions and staff participation during 2017, Metropolitan was a proud supporter of this program whose Habitat Conservation Plan was amended for the first time to include the Northern Mexican gartersnake which was previously believed to no longer inhabit the planning area.
+Metropolitan is a proud supporter of the LCR MSCP through its financial contributions and staff participation.
+In 2017, the LCR MSCP Habitat Conservation Plan was amended for the first time to include the Northern Mexican gartersnake which was believed to no longer inhabit the planning area.